 Since the Bible is the Word of God, we believe that our sermons should be grounded in the Bible.
 We tend to preach through books of the Bible in an expositional way — preaching what the passage states rather than the opinions of the preacher.
 We believe that hearing God’s Word proclaimed is life-changing.
 It convicts us and heals us by the power of the Holy Spirit.

 We don’t pretend we have it all together.
 We depend on God’s strength to fight sin and sacrifice for one another.
+We need God's grace to get through life's tough times.
 Therefore, we are committed to pray for another.
 We desire to see God work in the lives of those in the church.
 Prayer is an important part of our service, and the pastors/elders would be happy to pray with anyone in need.

 At Christ the King, we understand that God has instituted the family as the foundation of society.
 However, we live in a time in which the family is not valued as it should be.
 We value strong families and every member of the family.
 We want to make sure that the marriages of the church are strong, and so offer marriage counseling when needed.
 We also seek to come alongside parents to offer encouragement as we raise our children in the nurture and admonition of the Lord.
 Because we value our families, we want the children of the church to be fully part of our church community.
 We do not send our children off to be entertained while we have adult time.
 We worship together, hear the Word preached together, pray together, eat together, and much more.
-However, we do offer Sunday school before our morning service for children ages 5-12.
-We do this in order to meet children (and all ages) where they are and help them grow in their faith.
-We also offer nursery for babies and small children during the worship service.
+We do offer nursery for babies and small children during the worship service.

 God has placed us together in a community.
 We value our time together, and we want to encourage one another as much as possible.
 We believe that it is important to meet together more than once a week in order to really be in each others’ lives.
 This happens in many ways — through meetings at church, through Bible studies and prayer meetings, through visiting throughout the week, and through meals together.
 We often sit around the table to eat together (both at church and in our homes).
 This is a wonderful time to get to know each other more deeply and learn to speak into each others lives.
 It is our desire through strong community to spur one another on to love and good works.